deleeuwblue/deleeuwblog/_posts/2023-3-13-Using-PrimeQA-For-NLP-Question-Answering.md

 To help with composing some test searching, you can read a [brief summary of My Father Met a Dragon](https://www.supersummary.com/my-fathers-dragon/summary/).

 As you test the three capabilities below (Retrieval, Reading, Question Answering), you will notice the first query takes a long time.
 This is because primeQA is downloading models in the background.
+These are the transformer (large language) models used for Reading and Question Answering.
+PrimeQA allows these models can be replaced according to the specific requirements.

-You will see them appear here `create-primeqa-app/cache/huggingface/hub`:
+You will see the model appear here `create-primeqa-app/cache/huggingface/hub`:

 ```sh
 -rwxrwxrwx 1 2000 2000    1 Mar 14 09:21 version.txt